BlookHo/talented_alex_rb/README.md

   * Bundler

 ##Concept

+Main idea from task text: __it needs to be flexible regarding pricing rules__ .

-Each rule is previously created, should be validated and stored in file `rules.json`.
+Each rule is previously created, should be validated and stored in JSON file `rules.json` in specific format.

 Each rule consists of following data:
   * title